- Everyone starts by joining an Open Run; our next is our 2019 Season Opener, in either April or May of 2019.

 Please tune your CB to channel 4.
 No CB?
 Bring your FRS radio tuned to channel 4.

 Remember to bring a lunch, plenty of water, boots, cameras and your sense of adventure.
-It is also recommended that you carry a tow strap and some shackles as basic extraction equipment.
-Bug spray and sunscreen may also be wise.

 The whole story, lots of extra details

 Everyone starts in the club by joining an Open Run, which gives you a chance to get to know EOTB club members, to try off-roading on stock-friendly trails, and gives us a chance to get to know you, too: Fit is really important.
 The vast majority of people who join us on an open run convert to membership; those who don’t usually select themselves out.

 Our last Open Run of 2018 was in September – our next one is likely going to be in late May 2019: that’s when we aim to get the season started, weather permitting: Too much rain, we start later; dry enough, we sometimes start earlier.